 Detailed requirements specified by the Customer: A document which lists the user profiles, user environment, business process and interaction with other systems, functional requirements, non-functional requirements, replacement of existing systems, installation and licensing requirements, security requirements, usability, concurrent and performance requirements etc.

-Keep a track of all used cases: A document which gives the details of the used case scenarios of the functional requirements from the business view point.
+Keep a track of all used cases: A document that gives the details of the used case scenarios of the functional requirements from the business viewpoint.
 This document covers the business goals, system, post-conditions, pre-conditions, alternate flow, options, basic flow and exceptions of each and every business flow of the system under requirements.

-Requirements based on functionality in detail: A document which gives the details about the functional requirements of every feature for the system under requirements.
-Usually, functional requirements document works as a common repository for both testing and development team as well as the project stakeholders including the customers for the dedicated necessities which should be treated as a most vital document for any software development.
+Requirements based on functionality in detail: A document that gives the details about the functional requirements of every feature for the system under requirements.
+Usually, functional requirements document works as a common repository for both the testing and development team as well as the project stakeholders including the customers for the dedicated necessities which should be treated as the most vital document for any software development.

 Let us delve deeper into test case creation:

 Let’s see how to create test cases proficiently for a simple “Login” screen.
 The testing methodology will be nearly the same even for multifaceted screens with critical features and more information.

 1) The very first method for any test case process will be to get a screen sample.
 This may not be available for some of the functionalities and depends on the complexity of a design sample in the earlier stages of development.
 But, if an SRS (Software Requirements Specifications) document is accessible for the project, most of the screen samples are developed by the project team.
 These kinds of screens make the tester’s job simpler and increase the efficiency of test cases.